 We need to provide the tools to trust employees to make the right choice.
 And when they make the wrong one, we need to coach them through the process.

 HR is Still the Best Job on the Planet.
 Despite all the bad press we get, HR can have the biggest impact on the organization.
-When it is good, you can see all the positive impact and when it’s not so good, you can see that too.
+When it is good, you can see all the positive impacts and when it’s not so good, you can see that too.
 Figuring out how to do it well is part of the challenge and with all the change that comes within organizations, the challenge is constant.
-And despite the challenge, HR can be the most rewarding job in the company when you find what works for your organization and see real impact to the bottom line.
+And despite the challenge, HR can be the most rewarding job in the company when you find what works for your organization and see a real impact on the bottom line.
 Many organizations still don’t expect HR to impact the bottom line in a positive way and often when it happens, credit is given to operations or other leaders.
 That remains part of the challenge and I say it’s ok if someone else gets credit.
-If we are doing this for right reasons, that doesn’t matter anyway.
+If we are doing this for the right reasons, that doesn’t matter anyway.

 For more resources, See the Human Resources library.

 Sheri Mazurek is a training and human resource professional with over 16 years of management experience, and is skilled in all areas of employee management and human resource functions, with a specialty in learning and development.
 She is available to help you with your Human Resources and Training needs on a contract basis.
 For more information send an email to email@example.com or visit www.sherimazurek.com.
 Follow me on twitter @Sherimaz.